-There are 3 ways to know if your home is in need of whole-house repiping.
+If you’re asking yourself the common question many in Orange County and throughout California are asking themselves these days “Should I Repipe my House?” then you should know that there are 3 ways to know if your home is in need of whole-house repiping.
 Here are the three main issues you might be experiencing that should prompt a call to a repiping specialist.
 During a consultation you will receive a complete evaluation of your piping situation and provided with an estimate in the event that a repiping is recommended.

-You should consider repiping your house if:
+You should consider repiping your house if

 Most homes built in the 1960’s or earlier are clear candidates for a complete home repipe.
 This is because their piping is most likely made of galvanized steel or cast iron.
 Both these materials are highly durable, however, over time they corrode.
 Over a span of fifty years, there’s a high likelihood that they’ve become at least partially decayed and it’s time to have them replaced.

 If you live in an older home and the water pressure in your sinks and showers appears to be dropping, it’s an indication that the pipes may be corroded or clogged and that a complete repipe is due.

 If your home is experiencing leaks it is very likely the result of pipes that have run their course and need to be replaced.